foxdonut/meiosis/tutorial/lessons/03-streams.md

 ### Using `scan`

-Now that we streams, `map`, and `scan`, we can use themt to manage our application state.
+Now that have we streams, `map`, and `scan`, we can use themt to manage our application state.
 Previously, we had:

 ```js